gt732/FortiFetch/README.md

 ```
 fortifetch create-database: Creates a new SQLite3 database for FortiFetch.
+fortifetch delete-database: Deletes the SQLite3 database for FortiFetch.
 fortifetch execute-sql: Executes a SQL command on the FortiFetch database.
 fortifetch update-all-devices: Retrieves information about all FortiGate devices and saves it to the FortiFetch database.
 fortifetch show-devices: Displays a table of all devices in the FortiFetch database.